knowit-finland-javascript-guild/js-christmas-cards/README.md

 - Technologically Most Impressive

-Have fun experimenting, and feel free to build something as simple or as ambitious as you like.
+Have fun experimenting, and feel free to build something as simple or as ambitious as you like!